Keto turkey schnitzel with green bean fries and dijon mayo

 - In a small bowl, mix together the Dijon mustard and mayonnaise.
 Set aside.

-- Dip the cutlets into the egg, coating on all sides.
-Allow the excess egg to drip off, and then coat all sides in the dry mixture.
+- Dip the cutlets in the egg, to coat on all sides.
+Allow the excess egg to drip off, and then completely cover and coat the cutlets, in the dry mixture.

 - Melt the butter in a large frying pan, over medium-high heat.

-- Place the cutlets in the pan, and sauté for about 5 minutes per side, until golden brown and cooked through.
+- Place the cutlets in the pan, and cook for 4 - 5 minutes per side, until golden brown and cooked through.
 Remove the schnitzel to a serving dish, and cover with foil to keep warm.

 Green bean fries

-- Add the green beans to the same pan and sauté for about 5 minutes, or until crisp-tender.
+- Add the green beans to the same pan.
+Cook and stir over medium heat for 5 minutes, or until crisp-tender.
 Season with salt and pepper to taste.

-- Serve the schnitzels with the green bean fries, dijon mayo, and the optional lemon wedges, and capers.
+- Serve the turkey schnitzel and green bean fries, with the dijon mayo, lemon wedges, and capers.